One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 Click HERE for the complete tax preparation check list needed for filing your taxes.

-Common concerns you may have before hiring Tax Pro or Accountant:
+Common concerns you may have before hiring Tax Advisor or Accountant:

 - I don’t like sharing my financial info with anyone